-(Also, simply note how all of the ranks have their 'Rank output perspective 3 (rear 1/main): Destination mixer bus group' setting set to group 0003, which is configured correctly by default for a 'rear' surround mix.)
+(Also, on the Rank routing ... screen, simply note how all of the ranks have their 'Rank output perspective 3 (rear 1/main): Destination mixer bus group' setting set to group 0003, which is configured correctly by default for a 'rear' surround mix.)